kaidisn/aws-kinesis-scala/README.md

 ========

 Scala client for Amazon Kinesis.
-Supports [Apache Spark](#apache-spark) write data to Kinesis (an input DStream using the KCL supports by Apache Spark).
+Supports [Apache Spark](#apache-spark) write data to Kinesis (an input DStream using the KCL supports by Spark Streaming Kinesis Integration).

 ## Installation